-Safer Streets 3 is a government initiative, aiming to work across multiple departments, teams and organisations to improve the safety of public places.
+Safer Streets is a government initiative, aiming to work across multiple departments, teams and organisations to improve the safety of public places.

-The core aim of the project is to reduce violence against women and girls (VAWG) and increase women and girls’ feelings of safety in public spaces, through the implementation and delivery of a number of initiatives and actions.
+The core aim of the project was to reduce violence against women and girls (VAWG) and increase women and girls’ feelings of safety in public spaces, through the implementation and delivery of a number of initiatives and actions.
 In general, there is an expectation that the measures will deter crime and reduce anti-social behaviour, therefore helping residents, visitors to the area and business owners feel reassured and safer when out and about.

 Safer Streets 3 ran from October 2021 - March 2022.